garretfick/garretfick.github.io/_posts/2017-03-20-setting-october-cms-environment-vagrant-and-heroku.md

 (my favorite PaaS solution) and finally additional configuration you will need in order for your application to work with Heroku's ephemeral storage and across multiple instances.

-## Get the Vagrantbox (Scotchbox)
+## Get the Vagrant Box (Scotch Box)

 Open a terminal window.
-Execute the following to create directory for your project and then clone the scotchbox repository into the directory.
+Execute the following to create directory for your project and then clone the scotch-box repository into the directory.

 ```sh